-The following table sets forth certain key financial data relating to our liquidity and capital resources as of December 31, 2016, December 31, 2015 and December 31, 2014.
+The following table sets forth certain key financial data relating to our liquidity and capital resources as of December 31, 2017, December 31, 2016 and December 31, 2015.

-Years Ended December 31, (in thousands) 2016 2015 2014 Cash and cash equivalents \$ 37,517 \$ 31,562 \$ 30,820 Accounts receivable \$ 6,270 \$ 4,502 \$ 4,534 Due from Silvercrest Funds \$ 2,876 \$ 4,330 \$ 3,797
+Years Ended December 31, (in thousands) 2017 2015 Cash and cash equivalents \$ 53,822 \$ 37,517 \$ 31,562 Accounts receivable \$ 9,436 \$ 6,270 \$ 4,502 Due from Silvercrest Funds \$ 1,094 \$ 2,876 \$ 4,330

 We anticipate that distributions to the Principals of Silvercrest L.P. will continue to be a material use of our cash resources and will vary in amount and timing based on our operating results and dividend policy.
 We pay and intend to continue paying quarterly cash dividends to holders of our Class A common stock.
 We are a holding company and have no material assets other than our ownership of interests in Silvercrest L.P.
 As a result, we will depend upon distributions from Silvercrest L.P. to pay any dividends to our Class A stockholders.
 We expect to cause Silvercrest L.P. to make distributions to us in an amount sufficient to cover dividends, if any, declared by us.
 Our dividend policy has certain risks and limitations, particularly with respect to liquidity.
-Although we expect to pay dividends according to our policy, or at all, if, among other things, we do not have the cash necessary to pay our intended dividends or our subsidiaries are prevented from making a distribution to us under the terms of our current credit facility or any future financing.
+Although we expect to pay dividends according to our dividend policy, we may not pay dividends according to our policy, or at all, if, among other things, we do not have the cash necessary to pay our intended dividends or our subsidiaries are prevented from making a distribution to us under the terms of our current credit facility or any future financing.
 To the extent we do not have cash on hand sufficient to pay dividends, we may decide not to pay dividends.
 By paying cash dividends rather than investing that cash in our future growth, we risk slowing the pace of our growth, or not having a sufficient amount of cash to fund our operations or unanticipated capital expenditures, should the need arise.